ChoiBoiii/Assessment/README.md

 ### HOW TO PLAY
 Use your mouse to dodge and weave aroud incoming enemies.
-Shoot using leftclick, and destroy objects to score points.
+Shoot using left\-click, and destroy objects to score points.
 Be careful, you have a limited supply of ammo.
 At the end of each level you are given the option to buy upgrades and re-stock ammo, but this costs POINTS, so be smart about what you buy.

 you only have *one life*, so DONT GET HIT!